 Key Insights

-• React is a JavaScript library designed to create new user interface components for websites and apps without needing to reload the page.
+- React is a JavaScript library designed to create new user interface components for websites and apps without needing to reload the page.
 It is extensively used in web and mobile development.

-• Learning React can involve various costs, with training costing between $4,000 and $60,000.
+- Learning React can involve various costs, with training costing between $4,000 and $60,000.
 Colleges and universities tend to be more expensive, while bootcamps and certificate programs offer more cost-effective options.

-• Free React video tutorials can provide an overview of the subject for those undecided on investing in comprehensive courses.
+- Free React video tutorials can provide an overview of the subject for those undecided on investing in comprehensive courses.

-• Noble Desktop offers a range of React courses, bootcamps, and certificate programs, with benefits including expert instruction, small class sizes, and free retake options.
+- Noble Desktop offers a range of React courses, bootcamps, and certificate programs, with benefits including expert instruction, small class sizes, and free retake options.

-• Proficiency in React can make you an asset to any web or mobile development team, potentially opening up numerous career opportunities.
+- Proficiency in React can make you an asset to any web or mobile development team, potentially opening up numerous career opportunities.

 Looking to learn React?
 You’ll be happy to know that React and its associated programming language, JavaScript, are free.
 When you’re planning to learn React, however, you should plan to budget for the costs of React training.
-React training can cost between $4,000 to $60,000, and colleges and universities tend to fall on the more expensive end.
+React training can cost between $4,000 and $60,000, and colleges and universities tend to fall on the more expensive end.
 This guide will give you an overview of what you can expect to spend while you learn React.

 What is React?

 React is a JavaScript library that allows new user interface (UI) components to appear on websites and apps without needing to reload the page.
 Jordan Walke, a Software Engineer at Meta, created it to make Facebook’s News Feed load faster.
 It was later added to Instagram and became open-source for the benefit of the public.
-Now it’s one of the go-to Javascript libraries for most websites and apps.
+Now it’s one of the go-to JavaScript libraries for most websites and apps.

 Most people use React in web and mobile development because of its flexibility and versatility.
 A website or app would typically need to pull information from its server to generate new information or images.
 React enables websites and apps to skip that step by creating reusable components that can be added to the page as the user scrolls.
 That saves time and computer power for the website—and the user.